-It should also be noted that while the chosen PEs may seem to lean more toward Physical Sciences than Life Sciences (5 PEs coded to Physical Sciences and only 3 PEs coded to Life Sciences), PE 5-PS3-1 is a "crossover" PE that connects the physical science concept of energy in everyday life with the life science concept of matter and energy flow.
-Although 5-PS3-1 has a physical science coding, it would typically be taught within an ecology unit (and is therefore classified as a Life Science PE in the test blueprint).
+Note that while the chosen PEs may seem to lean more toward Physical Sciences than Life Sciences (5 PEs coded to Physical Sciences and only 3 PEs coded to Life Sciences), PE 5-PS3-1 is a "crossover" PE that connects the physical science concept of energy in everyday life with the life science concept of matter and energy flow.
+Although 5-PS3-1 has a physical science coding, educators would typically teach the standard within an ecology unit (and is therefore classified as a Life Science PE in the test blueprint).

-Additionally, it may be noted that there are no PEs in the elementary grade test for Physical Sciences DCI PS4, Waves and Their Application in Technologies for Information Transfer.
-The concept of waves is abstract and is therefore viewed as more appropriate to address in the grade 8 test than in this grade band for students with significant cognitive disabilities.
+Additionally, there are no PEs in the elementary grade test for Physical Sciences DCI PS4, Waves and Their Application in Technologies for Information Transfer.
+The concept of waves is abstract, and thus, based on student learning patterns in this population, the development team viewed the core idea as more appropriate to address in the grade 8 test than in this grade band for students with significant cognitive disabilities.
 Likewise in Life Sciences, although no performance expectation is explicitly aligned to DCI LS2 (Ecosystems: Interactions, Energy, and Dynamics), PE 5-PS3-1 overlaps heavily with these concepts.
 All other DCIs are represented in the elementary grade test.
-Additional detailed information regarding the rationale of PE selections for all grades is provided in Appendix D.
+Additional detailed information regarding the rationale of PE selections completed by the Cognia development team for all grades is provided in Appendix D.

-As PEs were selected and finalized for each grade band, the progression of DCIs was checked to help validate the appropriateness of the collection of PEs chosen for assessment on each grade's test.
+As the Cognia development team selected and finalized the PEs for each grade band, they checked the progression of DCIs across grades to help validate the appropriateness of the collection of PEs chosen for assessment on each grade's test.
 The following tables show an example of the final prioritized PEs and associated DCIs for the Physical Sciences across grades 5, 8, and HS.